-The Zhumell Z114 is a fantastic buy for someone just getting started into the hobby with its 4.5” aperture and Dobsonian-style mount.
+I think the Zhumell Z114 is a fantastic buy for someone just getting started in the hobby with its 4.5” aperture and Dobsonian-style mount.

 As a tabletop telescope, it provides an additional benefit – it’s portable.

-The entire scope system is lightweight, compact, and ready to go.
+The entire scope system is lightweight, compact, and ready to go, which I love.

 Let’s find out if the Zhumell is too good to be true for the price, or if it’s an underdog that has risen to high ranks deservedly.